Victoria Fellowships criteria

 Media engagements and award ceremony

-It is anticipated that applicants will be notified of the success of their application by September 2016 and that the Fellowships Award Ceremony will be held in late October 2016.
+It is anticipated that applicants will be notified of the success of their application by 31 August 2016 and that the Fellowships Award Ceremony will be held on 20 October 2016.

 Recipients of an AFAS Associate Award may also be expected to present their outcomes at an AFAS meeting and assist the AFAS network.